 What are the legislative requirements for setting up and managing a CSOP?

 The first requirement when setting up a CSOP is that the shares over which options are granted must be fully paid-up, non-redeemable, ordinary shares.
-You can only grant options worth up to £60,000 (market value at the time of grant) to any one employee.
 You must grant the options at the market value of the shares at that time.
 If your company is listed, you will use the mid-market closing price when you grant the option.
 If your company is private, you’ll need to agree the market value with HMRC.
 AIM companies are not treated as listed companies for this purpose.
 However, AIM companies should agree with HMRC their proposed approach to determining market value, in advance of the first grants under the plan.

 There are ongoing HMRC reporting requirements associated with CSOPs, so you’ll need to appoint someone to administer the plan year-on-year.